Impact (gamer)

-Jeong Eon-yeong (정언영), better known as Impact, is a South Korean League of Legends player for Team Liquid of the League of Legends Championship of The Americas (LTA) North Conference.
-Impact won the Season 3 League of Legends World Championship as a member of SK Telecom T1 K. He played for both Team Impulse and NRG Esports in the League of Legends Championship Series (LCS), before transferring to Cloud9 in May 2016.
+Jeong Eon-yeong (정언영), also known as his pseudonym Impact, is a South Korean League of Legends player for Sentinels of the League of Legends Championship Series (LCS).
+Impact won the Season 3 League of Legends World Championship as a member of SK Telecom T1 K. He played for both Team Impulse and NRG Esports in the LCS, before transferring to Cloud9 in May 2016.
 Impact left Cloud9 after the 2017 season and joined Team Liquid, where he won four LCS titles before departing the team for Evil Geniuses after the end of the 2020 season.

 Career

 Xenics Storm

 Impact began his career as a support player for Xenics Storm in 2012, and the team managed to place third in spring.